Resources

 8. Community support and health services

-• Creating An Age-Advantaged Community: A Toolkit for Building Intergenerational Communities that Recognize, Engage and Support All Ages [Generations United] is a publication which has compiled useful tools.
-These include: planning tips, inspiring stories from award winning communities, engagement and development scales to assess programs, self-administered community assessment, and an infographic on why intergenerational solutions are critical to building strong communities.
+• Creating An Age-Advantaged Community: A Toolkit for Building Intergenerational Communities that Recognize, Engage and Support All Ages [Generations United] is a publication that has compiled useful tools.
+These include planning tips, inspiring stories from award-winning communities, engagement and development scales to assess programs, self-administered community assessment, and an infographic on why intergenerational solutions are critical to building strong communities.

 • CDC Healthy Aging Data Portal provides easy access to CDC data on a range of key indicators of health and well-being, screenings and vaccinations, and mental health among older adults at the national and state levels.
-These indicators provide a snapshot of currently available surveillance information, and can be useful for prioritizing and evaluation of public health interventions.
+These indicators provide a snapshot of currently available surveillance information and can be useful for prioritizing and evaluating public health interventions.